BNUCNL/dnnbrain/docs/usage/cmd/dnn_minstim.md

 # Name
-dnn_minstim - Simplify a stimulus into a minimal part which could cause equivalent activation as the original stimlus using DNN
+dnn_minstim - Simplify a stimulus into a minimal part which could cause almost equivalent activation as the original stimlus using DNN

 # Synopsis
 dnn_minstim -net Net -layer Layer -chn Channel -stim Stimulus -out Output